 Everyone must have health insurance in Germany, including unemployed people, students, freelancers, and even visitors.
 So what should you know about health insurance as a nonworking person or someone without an income?

-An unemployed has different options to get health insurance in Germany.
-It’s vary depending on the current and past status in Germany.
-There are several insurance options available to someone without a job or income (or at least a registered one).
+An unemployed has different options for getting health insurance in Germany.
+It varies depending on the current and past status in Germany.
+Several insurance options are available to someone without a job or income (or at least a registered one).

 The situation with health insurance in Germany also depends on your country of origin.
 Citizens of the EU states are able to receive public health insurance even when they’re not employed.
 However, only in the case of existing statutory health insurance in their home country.